Quantum fluctuation-induced first-order breaking of time-reversal symmetry in unconventional superconductors

-In this Letter, we illustrate the non-negligible effects of the order-parameter phase fluctuations on the $\mathcal{T}$-breaking quantum phase transition, in the square-lattice $t$-$J$ model for concreteness.
+In this Letter, we illustrate the non-negligible effects of the order-parameter phase fluctuations on the $\mathcal{T}$-breaking quantum phase transition, employing the square-lattice $t$--$J$ model for concreteness.
 Using the path integral formalism, we derive the free energy incorporating the long-range order-parameter phase fluctuations coupled to charge density fluctuations in a \emph{self-consistent} manner.
-Our calculations show that the quantum phase fluctuations cause the $s+id$ phase region to split off a dome featuring a first-order border with the $d$ phase, implying that there could be a phase separation into the $d$ and $s+id$ parts.
-It is also shown that the quantum fluctuations narrow the range of the $s+id$ phase considerably.
+Our calculations show that the quantum phase fluctuations cause the $s + \ii d$ phase region to split off a dome featuring a first-order border with the $d$ phase, implying that there could be a phase separation into the $d$ and $s + \ii d$ parts.
+It is also shown that the quantum fluctuations narrow the range of the $s + \ii d$ phase considerably.
 The formalism is extendable to other more complex systems.

-\paragraph{Model and formalism---} The square-lattice Hubbard model and its related $t$-$J$ model are regarded as the minimal model for describing superconductivity in cuprates.
-It is known that the charge fluctuations couple to the long-range superconducting order-parameter phase fluctuations and renormalize their excitation spectrum.
-Therefore, we have to add the long-range Coulomb interaction into the $t$-$J$ model, and the resulting Hamiltonian reads
+\paragraph{Model and formalism---} The square-lattice Hubbard model and its related $t$--$J$ model are regarded as the minimal model for describing superconductivity in cuprates.
+Since excited states such as the phase fluctuations and plasmons are relevant, to properly account for them we have to add the long-range Coulomb interaction into the $t$--$J$ model, and the resulting Hamiltonian reads